 CHP Motorcycle Safety Information

-Because lane splitting can be very dangerous, extreme caution should be used when performing the activity, and it should not be attempted by inexperienced riders.
-The risk of serious injury or death during a lane splitting accident increases as vehicle speeds increase.
+Because lane splitting can be very dangerous, extreme caution should be used when performing the activity and not be attempted by inexperienced riders.
+The risk of severe injury or death during a lane-splitting accident increases as vehicle speeds increase.
 The CHP issues the following safety tips to keep in mind when lane-splitting.
-The agency points out that these tips are not a guarantee to keep riders safe.
+The agency points out that these tips are not guaranteed to keep riders safe.
 Each rider is ultimately responsible for their own decisions and safety.

-Lane Splitting: Safety Tips for the Motorcyclist- Take into account the entire traffic environment before lane splitting, including lane width, the size of other vehicles, roadway conditions, weather, and visibility.
+Lane Splitting: Safety Tips for the Motorcyclist- Consider the entire traffic environment before lane splitting, including lane width, the size of other vehicles, roadway conditions, weather, and visibility.

 - Remember that danger increases with greater speed and speed differentials.

-- It is usually safer to split the farthest left lane than any other lanes.
+- Splitting the farthest left lane is usually safer than any other lane.

-- Do not lane-split next to large vehicles such as buses, recreational vehicles, or semis.
+- Do not lane-split next to large buses, recreational vehicles, or semis.

-- Riding on the road's shoulder is not defined as lane splitting and is an illegal practice.
+- Riding on the road’s shoulder is not defined as lane splitting and is illegal.

 - Do not remain in other vehicles’ blind spots.

-- Wear reflective or bright-colored gear and use high beam headlights even in daylight to increase your visibility.
+- Wear reflective or bright-colored gear and use high-beam headlights even in daylight to increase visibility.

 - Lane splitting by motorcycle riders is legal in California.

-- It is illegal to intentionally block a lane-splitting motorcyclist in a way that could result in harm - this includes opening a vehicle door to block the rider.
+- It is illegal to intentionally block a lane-splitting motorcyclist in a way that could result in harm, including opening a vehicle door to block the rider.

-- Vehicle drivers in the far left lane should give motorcyclists room to pass by moving to the left of their lane.
+- Motorists in the far left lane must give motorcyclists room to pass by moving to the left of their lane.

 Watch the YouTube video.
 Ultimate Motorcycling offers 17 tips for expert lane splitting.